sygmaprotocol/docs/docs/02-sygma-sdk/05-Examples/03-Substrate-EVM-example.md

 - Node.js installed on your machine
 - Yarn (version 3.4.1 or higher)
-- Access to a custom Substrate WSS endpoint
 - A wallet funded with `gPHA` tokens from the [Sygma faucet](https://faucet-ui-stage.buildwithsygma.com/)

 :::danger